tnkhanh/discover-analyzer/docs/development.md

 # Coding convention:

 - Use only white-spaces for indentation, each indentation is 2 whitespaces

 - The length of each code line is at most 80 column.

 - Naming style:
   + Functions and variables' names: snake case (`lower_case_with_underscore`):
   + Modules' names: Camel Case (`UpperCaseWithouthUnderscore`)

+- Use 2 blank lines between to separate functions.

 # Tutorials